flashbard/containerize-apps/llama-cpp/README.md

 # Run

-Assuming you have the ggml models available, you can run the following [command](https://github.com/ggerganov/llama.cpp/blob/master/README.md#prepare-data--run) to start the application:
+Assuming you have the ggml models available, you can run the following [command](https://github.com/ggerganov/llama.cpp/blob/master/README.md#interactive-mode) to start the application in interactive mode:

 ```bash